markotuya0/math-magicians/README.md

 - Basic JavaScript and React

 ### Setup
-- Run `git clone https://github.com/markotuya0/math-magicians.git` in your terminal
+- clone thos repo by copying & running  this link https://github.com/markotuya0/math-magicians.git  in your terminal
 - Switch to the project's directory
 - Run `npm install`
 - Run `npm start`